Portuguese Canadians: The Portuguese in British Columbia

 The first recorded Portuguese individual to immigrate to British Columbia was "Portuguese Joe" Silvie, from Pico Island.
 He arrived in BC around 1858 via California, after years in the American whaling industry.
 He married Khaltinaht a daughter of Grand Chief Kiapilano, and their daughter was the first child born in Vancouver of European origin, Elizabeth Walker (née Silvey).
 They lived in a cabin built in what is now Stanley Park and he ran Vancouver's second saloon, and was a fisherman as well.
-However his wife died in 1871, and in years later married a Sechelt First Nation (Shishalh) woman named Kwaham Kwatleematt (Lucy).
+However his wife died in 1871, and in years later married a shíshálh woman named Kwaham Kwatleematt (Lucy).
 They later moved to Reid Island where their family grew to 10 children.
 Portuguese Joe died in 1902, and has approximately 500 descendant.
 A statue in his memory now stands in Stanley Park, meters away from the totem pole display.

 British Columbia has around 35 000 Portuguese-Canadians, concentrated in the Lower Mainland (Vancouver, Surrey, Richmond, Burnaby, Delta, Coquitlam) with around 20 000 Portuguese Canadians.
 Other centres for Portuguese immigrants and their descendants are Kitimat, Prince Rupert, Victoria, and the Okanagan region where many are fruit farmers.
 Many are of Azorean heritage.

 In Vancouver there is a Portuguese Catholic Church, Portuguese Canadian Senior's Society, Portuguese Brotherhood of the Divine Holy Spirit with members originally from Flores Island, Azores and São Miguel Island, Tradition of Terceira (Tradição da Terceira), Friends of Pico (Amigos do Pico), and several folk dance groups, including.
 Cruz de Cristo (regions of Mainland Portugal), Pico, Sao Miguel Island and Madeira.